hiwcode/kriy/docs/using-profile.md

 ## Default Model

-Choose which model new agents default to.
-Available options include models from all supported providers:
+Choose which configured model new agents use by default.
+The available models come from the providers enabled in your deployment.

-- **Google:** gemini-3.1-flash-lite, gemini-2.5-pro, gemini-2.0-flash, gemini-1.5-flash, gemini-1.5-pro
-- **OpenAI:** gpt-4o, gpt-4o-mini, gpt-4-turbo, o3-mini
-- **Anthropic:** claude-sonnet-4-20250514, claude-haiku-4-20250414

 ---